aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/saving-generated-barcodes/_index.md

 In ***Aspose.BarCode for Java***, barcode images can be saved to common raster image formats, namely, PNG, GIF, BMP, JPEG, and TIFF.
 The value of the [*BarCodeImageFormat*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/BarCodeImageFormat) enum can be passed as the second argument to the *save(java.lang.String filename, BarCodeImageFormat format)* method to output barcode images in the specified format.
 The description of all supported image formats is given further.

 ### **BMP Format**
 BMP images are bitmap files that store bitmap digital images regardless of a graphics adapter.
 The BMP file format enables storing information as two-dimensional digital images in monochrome and color formats with different color depths.
 Using the BMP format for image generation results in producing images without compression.
-In this case, barcode images will have large size and 24-bit color depth.
+In this case, barcode images will have a large size and 24-bit color depth.
 Moreover, they will not contain losses and artifacts.
 <!--The code snippet provided below illustrates how to save barcode images in the BMP format.

 {{< highlight csharp>}}